-- 4. If MASTER is specified for OUTFILE, input the data and click the "Set" button. - 5.
-Click the "Apply" button.
-The data is saved in the object initialization file.
-Select "Exit" from the "File" menu to terminate the runtime environment setup tool.
+If MASTER is specified for OUTFILE, input the data and click Set.

+- 5. Click Apply.
+The data is saved in the object initialization file. - 6.
+On the File menu, click Exit to terminate the run-time environment setup tool.

 INFILE and OUTFILE are the file reference identifiers specified for ASSIGN clauses in COBOL programs.
 The file reference identifier is used to associate a COBOL program and an actual file.